 John Creel77th Special Forces and 10th Special Forces Groups

-In 1944 my family moved to Columbus, Georgia, where jobs were more plentiful, Ft.
-Benning was nearby.
-I attended High School there and enrolled in a two year ROTC program, which I loved.
 After High School the Military offered me a chance to leave a dead end textile job.
-I enlisted in the Army and voluntered for jump school and served a fulfilling six years in Special Forces.
+I enlisted in the Army and volunteered for jump school and served a fulfilling six years in Special Forces.

 John JoyceThe Motivator